Maruthi158/pm-s04-g01-project/BUDGET.md

 ## Budget

-### Project manager about 2 hours per week
+* Project manager about 2 hours per week
-### Scrum master about 10 hours per week
+* Scrum master about 10 hours per week
-### Developers need to be kept busy for all 20 hours each week.
+* Developers about 20 hours each week.
-### Designers need to be kept busy for all 20 hours each week.
+* Designers about 20 hours each week.

 <img src="images/budget.png" alt="drawing" width="680" style="border-radius:630%"/>

-### this is total salary and budget for 14 weeks
+#### this is total salary and budget for 14 weeks